guarani/scroll-deck/README.md

 </body>
 ```

-Finally, invoke the plugin when the page loads:
+Finally, invoke the plugin on your class when the page loads:

 ```